Darxo/Hardened/README.md

 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended
 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
-- Beginner combat difficulty difficulty now grants enemy parties 100% resources (up from 85%)
+- Beginner combat difficulty now grants enemy parties 100% resources (up from 85%)
-- Beginner combat difficulty difficulty now causes player characters to receive 15% less damage from all sources
+- Beginner combat difficulty now causes player characters to receive 15% less damage from all sources
-- Expert combat difficulty difficulty now grants enemy parties 120% resources (up from 115%)
+- Expert combat difficulty now grants enemy parties 120% resources (up from 115%)
 - Characters which are not visible to the player will no longer produce idle or death sounds.
 - The combat map is no longer revealed at the end of a battle